BOSTON (CBS) – College is very expensive. Congress and the IRS have given us ways to offset education costs.

 The income limits: For singles, it phases out between $80,000 and $90,000 and those filing jointly its $160,000 to $180,000.
 This credit was extended thru 2017.

 2. The Lifetime Learning Credit: This credit can help pay for undergraduate, graduate and professional degree courses – including courses to improve job skills – regardless of the number of years it takes you to get a degree.
 Eligible taxpayers may qualify for up to $2,000.
 You cannot use both education credits in the same year.

-4. Student Loan Interest Deduction: There also is the deduction for the interest you pay on your student loans.
-Limit is $2,500 for the year.
-As usual, there are income limits as well.
-The deduction is phased out for incomes between $60,000 and $75,000 and there is no deduction once your income reaches $75,000.
-If you are married filing jointly it’s $120,000 and gone once you reach $150,000.
+4. Student Loan Interest Deduction: Limit is $2,500 for the year.
+As usual, there are income limits as well, the deduction is phased out for incomes between $60,000 and $75,000 and there is no deduction once your income reaches $75,000.
+If you are married filing jointly its $125,000 and gone once you reach $155,000.
 This deduction can also be used whether you itemize or file the short 1040.